wilhelm-murdoch/wilhelm.codes/content/blog/filtering-docker-containers-with-jq/index.md

 1. Bash for portability.
 2. [jq](https://stedolan.github.io/jq/) to filter JSON objects from RESTful APIs.
-3. Docker ( or more recently Podman ) for managing containers.
-4. AWS CLI as I cannot stand dealing with the web console.
+3. AWS CLI as I cannot stand dealing with the web console.
-5. `curl` ( with `wget` as a reasonable fallback ) to interact with various APIs.
+4. `curl` ( with `wget` as a reasonable fallback ) to interact with various APIs.
-6. [Terraform](https://www.terraform.io/) for *most* of my IaC needs.
+5. [Terraform](https://www.terraform.io/) for *most* of my IaC needs.

 It wouldn’t be an exaggeration to say I *literally* use these tools *every* day.
 Specifically, the first 3 items.
 Furthermore, to say that manually sorting through Docker containers is a practice in tedium would be a massive understatement.
 Because of this, not a day passes where I am not grateful to have found `jq`.

 In this case, my favourite duo *is* Docker and `jq`... which is what this article is about.
 Let’s learn some fun filtering patterns to make your life a bit easier if you’re stuck in a terminal all day like myself.

-*Disclaimer: Yes, this is 6 tools, but i listed Terraform as a bonus item because ❤️.*

 ## Setting Up

 First and foremost, you’re going to need to install `jq` in your test environment.
 If you’re on most common Linux distributions: